peak-gao/code-notes/JavaScript/js-basics-notes-2.md

 ```

 - Even though `bar` appears to be a reference to `obj.foo`, in fact, it's really just another reference to `foo` itself
-- Moreover, the call-site is what matters, and the call-site is `bar()`, which is a plain, un-decorated call and thus the *default binding* applies.
+- Moreover, the call-site is what matters, and the call-site is `bar()`, which is a plain, un-decorated call and thus the *default binding* applies

 The more subtle, more common, and more unexpected way this occurs is when we consider passing a callback function: